calobster/SSO-SCIA-370-001-FSU/README.md

  1. When the auditor tries to delete log files.
  2. When the auditor creates a process log file.

-To log in, you will need to download both PHAdmin.sh and PHAuditor.sh to create hashes for the SSO to verify against the entered passwords.
+To log in, you will need to download the pass_hash.sh to create hashes for the SSO to verify against the entered passwords.
-You will need to update line 57 in both PHAdmin.sh and PHAuditor.sh to a directory of your choosing, and lines 3 & 4 in the SSO itself to the directory storing the password hashes generated from PHAdmin.sh and PHAuditor.sh.
+You will need to update line 4 in pass_hash.sh to a directory of your choosing, and lines 3 & 4 in the SSO itself to the directory storing the password hashes generated from pass_hash.sh.

 # How the SSO and passwords are kept secure.

+The password hash generator requires both the username and password to log in, unless it's a first-time login, in which case it prompts the user to create a password and stores the hash in a file.